Art - Design (ARTG)

 Introduces programming languages that allow computational analysis and digital delivery of dynamic information.
 Examines implications of environmental and personal sensor data sources, mobile collection and analysis of data, real-time networked data sets, and social use of shared data visualization tools.
 Students who do not meet course restrictions may seek permission of instructor or program coordinator.
-Prereq.
-Graduate standing.
+May be repeated once.

 ARTG 5600.
 Experience Design Studio 1: Principles.
 4 Hours.